English, Linguistics, and Writing Studies

 - Near the top of the screen (or after right-clicking on the folder name), look for the "Share" button, which is a picture of person with plus sign floating over her right shoulder.
 Click on that "Share" button.

-- This will open up a "Share" window in which you can enter UserIDs or email addresses for anyone with whom you wish to share a paper.
+- This will open up a "Share" window in which you can enter UserIDs or email addresses for anyone with whom you wish to share your portfolio.

 - Keep adding to your portfolio as you progress through the program so that it is not a burden for you at the deadline period.